 Abstract

-Torder to evaluate the applicability of different molecular tests for the diagnosis of influenza A virus, RT-PCR, nested RT-PCR and real-time RT-PCR were used to test the RNA extracted from different dilution of clade 2.3.4.4 HPAI H5N2 virus isolated in outbreak in 2015.
-Of three tests, the detection limit of real-time RT-PCR was 100.5 EID50.
-RT-PCR detection limit was the worst, but the range was still located between 103.5 and 102.5 EID50.
-Therefore, according to the advantages, disadvantages and detection limit of different detection methods, suitable test used in the diagnosis should be dependent upon submitted samples and purposes of the experiment.
+In order to evaluate the applicability of different molecular tests for the diagnosis of influenza A viruses, RT-PCR, nested RT-PCR, and real-time RT-PCR were used to test the RNA extracted from different dilutions of H5N2 clade 2.3.4.4 HPAI viruses isolated from outbreak in 2015.
+Among the three methods, the detection limit of real-time RT-PCR was best, at 100.5 EID50.
+The RT-PCR detection limit was the worst, but still in the range between 103.5 and 102.5 EID50.
+Therefore, according to the advantages, disadvantages and the detection limits of different methods, suitable tests used in the diagnosis should be dependent upon the type of submitted samples and the purposes of the experiment.